ikocherovets/react-fake-store/README.md

 ## 📦 Installation

-To get a local copy up and running, follow these simple steps:
+To get a local copy up follow these simple steps:

 1. **Clone the repository:**